 Clear the clutter.
 As you frame a shot, check the background for unsightly objects.
 Ask your subject to move, or change your own position, if necessary.

 Pay your rent on or before the 1st day of the month and be entered into a drawing for a chance to win a great prize!!
 Prizes change monthly and will be posted in the office.
 Payment must be received in the office no later than 5 p.m. on the 1st of the month.
 Payments placed in the drop box after 9 a.m. on the 1st will not qualify.
 The winner will be notified via phone on the 2nd of the month.

 Here are a few reminders:

-• We love to provide the trash valet service for you all but we get lots of complaints about unbagged trash, which increases odors, trails of leaking bags all the way from doors to the trash containers or large items being disposed improperly.
+• All trash that is placed in the trash cans must be bagged.
+No loose trash is to be placed in the cans.
 PLEASE check your trash bags and make sure they are not leaking and double bag if necessary.
-Also bring all items that do not fit inside of trash containers directly to the dumpster.
+Bring all items that do not fit inside of trash containers directly to the dumpster.

 • Dispose of cigarette butts by using an ashtray.
 Please do NOT throw them over the balcony or leave them on the breezeway.

 Bursting with vitamins and minerals—including iron, magnesium and vitamins A, C and K—spinach is a great addition to any diet.
 You don’t have to stick to salads to enjoy these nutritional benefits; this versatile vegetable can be seamlessly added to a variety of meals.
 Check out these ideas:

 Breakfast and beyond.
 Spinach and eggs make a good team.
 Add fresh chopped spinach during the final minutes of cooking an omelet or scrambled eggs.
 For a heartier meal, try a spinach frittata or quiche.